kfrankc/UCLA_Course_Notes/Winter_2016/CS 118/Midterm_Review.md

 Aliasing vs. Proxying
 * aliasing - multiple names for one
+    - support internetworking
+        + name in upper common layer
+        + name in egress layer (the one you are leaving)
+        + name in the ingress layer (the one you are entering)
 * proxying - one name for multiple parties
     - load distribution --> google has too much traffic, they distribute it
+        + google.com --> many IP addresses
+        + localization --> nearby IP addresses
+        + backup time servers
+* Resolution Mapping
+    - address resolution: name translated to address
+    - either direction

 Packet Switching vs. Circuit Switching
 * circuit switching - DOS; fast